dmtrbch/rareskills-upgradable-proxy-contracts-questions/README.md

-# Rareskills Ppgradable Proxy Contracts Questions
+# Rareskills Upgradable Proxy Contracts Questions

 1. The OZ upgrade tool for hardhat defends against 6 kinds of mistakes.
 What are they and why do they matter?
     - constructor() in the implementation contract.
 When we have a constructor inside the implementation contract it sets the state variables inside the implementation contract but that is not reflected inside the proxy contract.